Pakistan country brief

 Economic and trade relations

-Australia-Pakistan total two-way trade in 2012 was $879 million, compared with $703 million in 2010 and $600 million in 2008.
-Currently, Australian exports to Pakistan consist primarily of food products, coal and cotton.
-Australia's major imports from Pakistan are textiles and rice.
 An Australia-Pakistan bilateral trade agreement has been in force since 12 July 1990.
 The agreement commits both parties to "facilitate, strengthen and diversify" trade.
-The Australia and Pakistan Joint Trade Committee, which met most recently in Pakistan in June 2013, is the primary forum for discussion of bilateral trade and investment cooperation issues.
+The Australia and Pakistan Joint Trade Committee (JTC), which met most recently in Canberra in December 2017, is the primary forum for discussing bilateral trade and investment.
+Australia and Pakistan continue to work together under an MOU on Strengthening Bilateral Trade and Economic Co-operation that itself was an outcome of the JTC.

-Austrade has three locally engaged Business Development Managers in Pakistan, one in each of Islamabad, Lahore and Karachi.
-Country management for Pakistan is the responsibility of Austrade's Regional Senior Trade and Investment Commissioner, who is based in New Delhi.
+Both countries are exploring avenues to expand trade and investment, particularly in education and agribusiness.
+Austrade has three locally engaged Business Development Managers in Pakistan, one each in Islamabad, Lahore and Karachi.
+Country management for Pakistan is the responsibility of Austrade's New Delhi-based Regional Senior Trade and Investment Commissioner.

-Australia and Pakistan are actively exploring avenues to expand trade and investment, particularly through agribusiness and agricultural science linkages.
-There are prospects for growth in trade and investment, particularly in:
+There are good prospects for growth in trade and investment, particularly in:

 - IT and communications products and services.